There are 709 names matching your criteria. This is page 3.

 Means "armorer, swordsman" from the Late Latin spatha

-From an old given name Stabile
+From the old given name Stabile

-that means "stable, firm in his faith".
+which means "stable, firm in faith".

 Locative surname derived from the place name Stilo in southern Italy.